 - The security of the FTP credentials remains absolute as they do not leave the private admin surrounding the store.

 - Either the vendor or the store owner does not have to grope for the right folder to insert the bridge.

 How the API2Cart plugins work

 - They press Connect and the system automatically generates a store key.

 - The store owner passes the key to the software vendor.

-- The vendor system identifies the user account and sends a cart.create API call to API2Cart.
+- The vendor system identifies the user account and sends an account.cart.add API call to API2Cart.

 - The store is connected.